Which Type of Tomatoes are Easiest to Grow? Cordon or Bush?

 Cordon or Bush?

-Looking at the images on the right the cordon tomato is tall and thin.
+Looking at the images, the cordon tomato is tall and thin.
 The Bush tomato in the hanging basket is like a small shrub.

 The Bush variety of tomato, of which there are many types, are easier to grow because they do not need pinching out, less potting on and it is unnecessary to take off side shoots.